Best current cameras: which one should you choose?

 Canon EOS R50

 The Canon EOS R50 is one of the easiest mirrorless cameras to recommend for beginners.
-It is small, light, simple to use and still offers a very good 24MP APS-C sensor with Canon’s excellent autofocus system.
+It is small, light, simple to use, and still offers a very good 24MP APS-C sensor with Canon’s excellent autofocus system.
 It is less advanced than the EOS R10, especially in terms of controls and handling, but it is also more compact and often cheaper.
-For travel, family photos and learning photography, it is a very attractive entry-level option.
+For travel, family photos, and learning photography, it is a very attractive entry-level option.

 OM System OM-5 II

-By “average budget”, I mean a budget between around 1000€ and 2000€.
-In this price range, you can already find very capable interchangeable-lens cameras, but also some high-end expert compacts that may be more relevant if your budget needs to cover the entire camera, not just the body.
+By “mid-range budget,” I mean a budget between around €1,000 and €2,000.
+In this price range, you can already find very capable interchangeable-lens cameras, as well as some high-end expert compacts that may be more relevant if your budget needs to cover the whole camera, not just the body.

 For people with a higher budget, these expert compact cameras are among the most interesting options to consider.